bebraw/yeswejekyll/index.md

 [Pygments](http://pygments.org/) is a very popular highlighting generator.
 You simply just need to use the `highlight` tag within your source.
 I will get into this back later when I discuss syntax.
 TODO: anchor

 One interesting property of `_config` is the fact that you may refer to its items within templates.
 You can refer to these items using `{{ "{{ site.property " }}}}` kind of syntax.
-I will get back implications of this later at...
-TODO: anchor
+I will get back to this in the next section.

+### \_layouts

+As you might guess from the name `_layouts` contains the layout files of the project.
+These layouts form the literal backbone of your project.
+You will usually define at least some sort of a default template and perhaps a couple of auxiliary ones depending on your purposes.

+If you are feeling particularly lazy and unimaginative, just pick [HTML5 Boilerplate](http://html5boilerplate.com/) and build your default layout based on that.
+You will need to remember to do one very important thing, however.
+Include a `{{ "{{ content " }}}}` tag where you want actual page content to be injected.

+As mentioned in the previous section you may use `{{ "{{ site.property " }}}}` kind of syntax to refer to global properties defined at `_config.yml`.
+The same syntax may also be used to refer to page specific properties defined at YAML Front Matter (TODO: anchor).
+In this case you will simply use the following syntax: `{{ "{{ page.property " }}}}`

+In case you are curious about what more can you do, explore the documentation of [Liquid](http://liquidmarkup.org/), the templating engine used here.
+Jekyll also provides [various extensions](https://github.com/mojombo/jekyll/wiki/Liquid-Extensions) which allow you to perform various operations.
+In fact we will cover one of these next.

 ### \_includes